jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 - Update the number of people in the room text

-- The person streaming cannot enter their stream
-    - Add if statement to the buildout

 - Deleting Livestreams when they're done
     - Delete Stream on refresh (and back)!
-    - Stop stream if streamer exits browser or hits back button in browser (if logic — if a stream is going, exit stream, otherwise...)

 - Loading icon when selecting screenshare?